-- picked up by the professor or a person designated by the professor - Returned in a sealed envelope by the student to the professor - Returned to the professor/mailbox by the Accessibility Resources student worker
+- picked up by the professor or a person designated by the professor - Returned in a sealed envelope by the student to the professor

 C. Other Information:

 Please notify the Accessibility Resources staff if students are permitted to use a computer, textbooks, note cards, calculators, or any other materials on the test.
 Please specify if a scientific or graphing calculator is prohibited.